 Read about how to capture them on camera in Northern Lights Photography

 One of the most wondrous features of the aurora borealis is its spectacular movement as it swirls rapidly over the whole sky.
 Curtains and haloes are other features to look out for whilst on our Northern lights tours.
 When witnessed in its full glory the aurora is a truly breathtaking and memorable spectacle.

 Displays of aurora can never be guaranteed but the likelihood of seeing a good display can be maximized by viewing from locations in the high latitudes such as Iceland and Sweden.
 The level of solar activity is another important factor as the strength of the solar wind is determined by the Sun's activity which runs on a cycle of approximately 11 years.
-The solar activity picked up strongly throughout 2011 and 2012 with active displays reported from high latitudes.
-The cycle is due to peak around 2013 so this winter the lights enter the most lively phase and the next couple of years should be a great time to see them.
+The solar activity picked up strongly through 2011 and 2012 with active displays reported from high latitudes.
+At the time of writing (December 2013) sun spot numbers are high and entering the second of a 'double peak' so this winter the northern lights are likely to enter a most lively phase and it should be a great time to see them.